Azure-Samples/IoTDemos/RetailDemo/README.md

 [![Retail Demo Demonstration](https://github.com/Azure-Samples/IoTDemos/blob/master/RetailDemo/images/retail-demo.png)](https://github.com/Azure-Samples/IoTDemos/blob/master/RetailDemo/images/Retail%20Demo%20compressed.mp4)

 ## Overview
 The Retail Demo - Instore Analytics provides the ability to identify product inventory conditions using AI on Edge & Machine Learning.
-It also implements alerting of shelf inventory and customer arrival (for item pickup) via Microsoft teams..
+It also implements alerting of shelf inventory and customer arrival (for item pickup) via Microsoft teams.

 The AI on Edge pattern utilizes Azure IoT Edge Runtime with a custom Vision AI model and Azure Stream Analytics to deliver product detection and count.
 The Vision AI model has been trained to identify unlabeled cans to avoid trademark / branding issues :-).
 The ASA module aggregates / buffers the data so not every frame generates a message.